BobMcDear/flaim/README.md

 * ```prng``` (```T.Optional[jax.random.KeyArray]```): PRNG key used for initializing the model.
 When ```None```, a PRNG key, with a seed of 0, is created.
 If ```pretrained``` is ```True``` and ```n_classes``` is 0 or -1, this argument has no effects on the returned parameters.
+* ```norm_stats``` (```bool```): Whether to also return normalization statistics used to normalize the input data when the model was trained.
+The  statistics are returned as a dictionary, with key 'mean' containing the means and key 'std' the standard deviations for each channel.

 The snippet below constructs a ResNet-50 with 10 output classes.